top of page

 About

-Mark lives in Wales with similar views to some of the characters in his valley noir books and is studying for his MA in Creative Writing at Cardiff University.
+I live in Wales with similar views to some of the characters in my valley noir books.

 Get in Touch